joogps/SlideOverCard/README.md

 }
 ```

-In case you want to execute code when the view is dismissed (either by the exit button or drag controls), you can also set an optional `onDismiss` closure parameter.
+In case you want to execute code when the view is dismissed (either by the exit button or drag controls), you can also set an optional `onDismiss` closure parameter:

 ```swift
 // This card will print some text when dismissed